Board & Executive

 Simon Matthews - Director of Finance

-As Director of Finance, Mr Matthews is responsible for all facets of SYC’s financial management, property portfolio and facilities management.
+As Director of Finance, Simon is responsible for all facets of SYC’s financial management, property portfolio and facilities management.
 He has a particular focus on transparent reporting and building on SYC’s success to create funding for future growth and opportunities.
 He first joined SYC in 2006 as Financial Manager, quickly progressing to Chief Financial Officer in 2008, a position he held for four years before leaving SYC in 2012.
 He then re-joined SYC as Director of Finance in July 2015.

 Simon brings to SYC diverse experience and is well credentialed at delivering strategic financial advice and management, having started his career in accounting firms before changing to commercial finance roles in various industries.
 Since his commencement with SYC in 2006 he has filled senior financial management roles in the not for profit sector, adding further dimension to his financial experience and expertise.